MatiasAcostaBlanco2A/MatiasAcostaBlanco2A/README.md

 ## Hiii, my name is Matias 👋

 ### I'm a 3D modeling student.
-I still have a lot to learn but I want
+I still have a lot to learn but I want.
+### I'm 20 years old and i live in Barcelona.
+I want to be a 3D modeler in zbrush for video game characters

 ----